-Source Data measurement and recording GHG emissions quantification Estimates and Assumptions Category 1: Purchased goods and service- Indirect emissions from the supply and treatment of water Water data is collected through water meters included within NATS' operational boundary.
+Source Data measurement and recording GHG emissions quantification Estimates and assumptions Category 1: Purchased goods and service-Indirect emissions from the supply and treatment of water Water data is collected through water meters included within NATS' operational boundary.
 NATS receives invoices from the suppliers based on actual meter reads or estimate reads.
 The invoice data is collected by TEAM (Energy Auditing Agency) Ltd on behalf of NATS using their proprietary billing validation system (TEAM Sigma).
 The volume of water used on site, as recorded on the invoices, are captured on the TEAM Sigma system.
-Limited sites are billed on rateable value (RV) rather than metered consumption and are not included in Scope but are considered de minimis.
-NATS records water consumption in cubic metres (m 3) as recorded on invoices from third party providers.
-The consumption figures are converted into GHG emissions using the UK Government GHG Conversion Factors for the relevant reporting period (2017) for the supply and treatment of water. m 3 x Defra conversion factor for supply of water + m 3 x Defra conversion factor for the treatment of water.
-Limited sites are billed on rateable value (RV) rather than metered consumption and are not included in Scope but are considered de minimis.
-Category 3: Fuel-and energy-related activities-T&D losses See Scope 2 for the collection of electricity data The electricity data is converted into T&D losses using the UK Government GHG Conversion Factors for the relevant reporting period (2017) kWh x conversion factor for T&D losses for UK electricity Category 3: Fuel-and energy-related activities- Well to tank (Electricity See Scope 2 for the collection of electricity data The electricity data is converted into T&D losses using the UK Government GHG Conversion Factors for the relevant reporting period (2017). kWh x conversion factor for Well to tank electricity losses for UK electricity Category 3: Fuel-and energy-related activities- Well to tank (Natural Gas) See Scope 1 for the collection of Natural Gas Natural Gas activity data multiplied by the conversion factor for Well to Tank- natural gas using the UK Government GHG Conversion Factors for the relevant reporting period (2017) Category 3: Fuel-and energy-related activities-Well to tank (Fuel) See Scope 1 for the collection of fuel activity data Fuel data multiplied by the conversion factor for Well to tank for the relevant fuel using the UK Government GHG Conversion Factors for the relevant reporting period (2017) Category 4: Upstream transportation and distribution- Courier Courier emissions data refers to the emissions generated as a result of courier deliveries for NATS business purposes.
-Courier vehicle and miles travelled data is made available in monthly reports by the NATS courier company CitySprint.
+Limited sites are billed on rateable value (RV) rather than metered consumption and are not included in Scope but are considered de minims.
+NATS records water consumption in cubic metres (m3) as recorded on invoices from third party providers.
+The consumption figures are converted into GHG emissions using the UK Government GHG conversion factors for the relevant reporting period (2017) for the supply and treatment of water. m3 Defra conversion factor for supply of water + m3 Defra conversion factor for the treatment of water.
+Limited sites are billed on rateable value (RV) rather than metered consumption and are not included in scope but are considered de minims .
+Estimated uncertainty: 2.8% Category 3: Fuel-and energy- related activities- T&D losses See Scope 2 for the collection of electricity data The electricity data is converted into T&D losses using the UK Government GHG conversion factors for the relevant reporting period (2017) kWhconversion factor for T&D losses for UK electricity Estimated uncertainty: 2.5% Category 3: Fuel-and energy- related activities- Well to tank (Electricity) See Scope 2 for the collection of electricity data The electricity data is converted into T&D losses using the UK Government GHG conversion factors for the relevant reporting period (2018). kWhconversion factor for Well to tank electricity losses for UK electricity Estimated uncertainty: 2.5% Category 3: Fuel-and energy- related activities- Well to tank (Natural Gas) See Scope 1 for the collection of Natural Gas Natural Gas activity data multiplied by the conversion factor for Well to Tank- natural gas using the UK Government GHG conversion factors for the relevant reporting period (2018 Estimated uncertainty: 2.5% Category 3: Fuel-and energy- related activities- Well to tank (Fuel) See Scope 1 for the collection of fuel activity data Fuel data multiplied by the conversion factor for Well to tank for the relevant fuel using the UK Government GHG conversion factors for the relevant reporting period (2018) Estimated uncertainty: 2.5% Category 4: Upstream transportation and distribution- Courier Courier emissions data refers to the emissions generated as a result of courier deliveries for NATS business purposes.
+Courier vehicle and miles travelled data is made available in monthly reports by the NATS courier company City Sprint.
 Data is sent from CitySprint on a monthly basis.
-The Courier Carbon Calculator monthly reports are sent to the Environment Manager who then aggregates this data into a spread sheet entitled Courier Total Miles The Courier Total Miles spread sheet containing the validated courier data for the reporting period is converted into GHG emissions by multiplying the activity data by the UK Government GHG Conversion Factors for the relevant reporting period (2017).
+The Courier CARBON CALCULATOR monthly reports are sent to The Environment Manager who then aggregates this data into a spread sheet entitled Courier Total Miles The Courier Total Miles spread sheet containing the validated courier data for the reporting period is converted into GHG emissions by multiplying the activity data by the UK Government GHG conversion factors for the relevant reporting period (2018).
+Where the van and fuel type is known, a specific emission factor relating to these will be used.
+Where the van type and fuel type is unknown, an average van and unknown fuel emission factor is used.
+Estimated uncertainty: 2.6%